KuhlTime/nls-contestants-parser/README.md

 - `/`: Returns all data as an JSON array of objects
 - `/classes`: Returns a sorted JSON array of all classes
+  - `/classes/count`: Returns the number of contenders in each class
 - `/cars`: Returns a sorted JSON array of all car names
+  - `/cars/count`: Returns the number of contenders that drive the same car